 Healing Properties and Indications

-The wood of the lignum vitae tree exudes a resin whose most important active component is guaiacol.
+The wood of the lignum vitae tree exudes a resin whose most crucial active component is guaiacol.
 This resin also contains saponins, gum, and an essential oil, which give the plant the following properties:

 Lignum Vitae Tree Scientific Facts